Recipes » How To Make Your Own Sourdough Bread Starter (and Maintain it)

 Many bakers call their starter a Levain or Starter.
 The characteristics and flavor of the bread is dependent on ingredients, method, time, temperature, shape, and technique.

-That signature sour flavor of sourdough often has more to do with how long the loaf ferments before it’s baked.
+The signature sour flavor of sourdough comes from how long the loaf ferments before baking, not the starter used.
 A long fermented loaf will usually have more of a sour flavor associated with sourdough than one with a shorter ferment time.

 Bread Starter Ingredients:

-- Water – I use filtered water.
-It’s said that chlorinated water and water that has a high mineral count (hard water) can inhibit yeast growth.
+• Water – I use filtered water.
+It’s said that chlorinated water and water with a high mineral count (hard water) can inhibit yeast growth.
 Also, use slightly warm or room-temperature water.
 Using cold water will slow the growth down.

 How to make a Bread Starter